blitz-js/blitz/README.md

 [The Blitz Manifesto](https://github.com/blitz-js/blitz/blob/canary/MANIFESTO.md) explains these principles in detail.

+### 👉 [View the Architecture RFC](https://github.com/blitz-js/blitz/pull/73) for exact details on what a Blitz app looks like 👈

+---

 ## Welcome to the Blitz Community 👋

 The Blitz community is warm, safe, diverse, inclusive, and fun!
 LGBTQ+, women, and minorities are especially welcome.
 Please read our [Code of Conduct](https://github.com/blitz-js/blitz/blob/canary/CODE_OF_CONDUCT.md).